tzolov/spring-ai-example-fintech/README.md

 ## PGVectorStore

-To run the PgVecgtorStore locally, go to the `src/main/resources/docker` directory and run:
+To run the PgVectorStore locally, using docker-compose.
+From the top project directory and run:

 ```
 docker-compose up